JumppanenTomi/GameClips-React-Native/README.md

 - Absolute imports, which facilitates managing complex file structures and dependencies

 ## Installation
-To get started with GameClips on your local machine, simply clone the repository and run npm install.
-The app is already set up with pre-configured API keys and environment variables, so you can start using it right away.
+GameClips is already set up with pre-configured API keys and environment variables, so you can start using it right away by following these steps:
+- Clone the repository
+- Run `npm install`, then `npm start`

 ## Usage
 - Install GameClips to your local device